WabugeS/ParoCyber_SQL_Capstone/README.md

     total_revenue DESC
 LIMIT 10;

-/*Question 3: Sales Volume by Product
+**Question 3: Sales Volume by Product
 How many units of each coffee product have been sold in total?
-Rank products from best-selling to least-selling.*/
+Rank products from best-selling to least-selling.**

--- Aggregating total units sold per product and ranking them descending SELECT
+# Aggregating total units sold per product and ranking them descending

+SELECT
     p.product_name,
     SUM(s.total) AS total_units_sold